Harlow Rugby Club

-Harlow Rugby Club is a rugby union club based in Harlow, Essex.

-Harlow Rugby Club currently fields a senior team, plus a fairly vibrant ladies team.
-The first XV currently compete in London 3 Essex - a league at tier 8 of the English rugby union system - following their relegation from London 2 North East at the end of the 2018–19 season, whilst the Rams (2nd XV) and Saints (3rd XV) compete in the Essex Shepherds Neame Clubs Leagues.
+Harlow Rugby Club is a rugby union club based in Harlow, Essex, England.
+Harlow Rugby Club currently fields three mens teams and a ladies team.
+The first XV currently compete in Regional 2 Anglia – a league at tier 6 of the English rugby union system – following their relegation from London 2 North East at the end of the 2018–19 season, while the Rams (2nd XV) and Saints (3rd XV) compete in the Essex Shepherds Neame Clubs Leagues.

-Club history
+History

-The club came into existence on December 8, 1955 at a meeting in the Essex Skipper pub in Harlow.
+The club came into existence on 8 December 1955 at a meeting in the Essex Skipper pub in Harlow.
 Founder members included; Alexander J McCowan, Dr John Huntley, Ron Bracewell, Ron Strudwick, Ron Parkin, Derek Jennings and Eric Jones.
 Harlow initially played in a white and green striped strip.
 The New Town Development Corporation provided grounds for the club at a token rent of £15 per annum.
 This ground wasn't usable to begin with so the club played rugby on a local farmer's field for the interim.

 The Ram Gorse Club House was opened by Sir Richard Costain in 1959.
 Over the years, membership grew as Harlow attracted members from all over the UK, and especially from Wales.
 Harlow fielded more and more teams on match days.
 During the 1980/81 season Harlow were able to field seven different teams on a Saturday.
 During these years one of Harlow's cornerstone teams was the Saints.
 The Saints have had two unbeaten seasons during their time, 1975/76 and 1982/83.